 Delhi – 1 nights accommodation.

-Accommodation I really recommend is Shahpura House in Jaipur which is an affordable heritage hotel (it’s beautiful!) & Inn Seventh Heaven in Pushkar which is the best hotel in Pushkar but also affordable!
+Hotels in India I really recommend are Shahpura House in Jaipur which is an affordable heritage hotel (it’s beautiful!) & Inn Seventh Heaven in Pushkar which is the best hotel in Pushkar but also affordable!

 To book your trains in India I recommend you use 12GO Asia as they search all the trains on the local Indian train system.
 Joining the local system is a bit of a pain so for 2 weeks it’s easier to use a 3rd party site like this.